DevMountain/react-5-mini/README.md

 **Detailed Instructions**

-Inside of `src/App.js` import the `increment` and `decrement` action creators.
-To use these within our component we need to do two things:
+Inside of `src/App.js`, import the `increment` and `decrement` action creators.
+To use these within our component, we need to do two things:

 1. Place them onto the component's props
 2. Wrap them in React-Redux's `dispatch` function - `dispatch` is the function used within Redux to indicate that something has happened and state needs to change.

 Luckily `connect` allows us to do just that!
 Pass a second argument to `connect`, this argument should be an object comprised of our action creators.
 Connect will automatically wrap each method in `dispatch` and then place it on our component's props.

-Now that we have access to all of the necessary and data and functions inside of `App` we can connect to the UI and provide interactivity.
+Now that we have access to all of the necessary and data and functions inside of `App`, we can connect to the UI and provide interactivity.
 Begin by destructuring `currentValue`, `decrement`, and `increment` from `this.props` at the top of `App`'s `render` method.
 Replace the static `0` inside of the `h1` with `currentValue`.
 In the button with the text "+1", change the callback function to invoke `increment` with an argument of `1`.
 Repeat this step for the "+5" button.
 Follow the same steps for the "-1" and "-5" buttons with the `decrement` function.

 You should now be able to interact with all of the increment and decrement buttons and see their result update in the view.